ManageIQ/manageiq-pods/README.md

 ### Logging In

-Per the ManageIQ project [basic configuration](http://manageiq.org/docs/get-started/basic-configuration) documentation, you can now login to the MIQ web interface using the default name/password: `admin`/`smartvm`.
+Per the ManageIQ project [basic configuration](http://manageiq.org/docs/get-started/basic-configuration) documentation, you can now login to the MIQ web interface using the default username (`admin`) and either the default password (`smartvm`) of the password configured using the `APPLICATION_ADMIN_PASSWORD` parameter.

 ## Backup and restore of the MIQ database